dynamsoft-docs/capture-vision-docs-mobile/programming/cordova/user-guide/barcode-reader.md

         var cameraView = new Dynamsoft.DCVCameraView()
         // Bind the instance of DCVCameraView with the div you created before. cameraView.bindToHtmlElement(cameraViewElement)
+        // Display overlays on the detected barcodes. cameraView.setOverlayVisible(true)
     }
     ```